 $6 million, 2014-2018

-Grant funding to International Water Management Institute to work with local research institutes in the Mekong region to conduct research on water governance that will generate sound and scientific evidence that will support informed decision making.
+Australia is providing grant funding to the International Water Management Institute and CGIAR's Research Program on Water, Land and Ecosystem to work with leading local research institutes in the Greater Mekong region to conduct research on water governance that will generate sound and scientific evidence to support informed decision making on water governance.

 Supporting Mekong Water Resources Management